 For example, in Ro Ane v.
-Mathews10, San Francisco teachers contended that they ceased to be covered by Social Security when they elected to terminate their membership in the city and county retirement system (which was covered by a Section 218 Agreement), and became members of the state retirement system (which was not covered).
-The court held that the teachers continued to be covered by Social Security following their change of retirement systems because, among other things, the teachers continued to hold the same jobs for the same employer after the change of retirement systems (i.e., the teachers continued to meet the SSA definition of membership in a retirement system coverage group).
-Plus, there was no termination of the Section 218 Agreement in accordance with the provisions of then existing law.
+Mathews,9 San Francisco teachers argued that they ceased to be covered by Social Security when they elected to terminate their membership in the city and county retirement system (which was covered by a section 218 agreement) and became members of the state retirement system (which was not covered).
+The court held that the teachers continued to be covered by Social Security following their change of retirement system because the teachers continued to hold the same jobs for the same employer after the change of retirement systems (that is, the teachers continued to meet the SSA definition of membership in a retirement system coverage group).
+Also, there was no termination of the section 218 agreement in accordance with the provisions of then-existing law.

-Yet, the court in Ro Ane flatly acknowledged Congress's interest in preventing unrestricted movement in and out of the Social Security program.
-Indeed, the court noted the program's financial detriment that can result to the Social Security program, but noted that there are ways to shift in and out of Social Security:
+However, the court in Ro Ane frankly acknowledged Congress's interest in preventing unrestricted movement in and out of the Social Security program.
+The court noted the financial detriment that can result to the Social Security program, but added that there are ways to shift in and out of Social Security:

-[A]s the administrative law judge acknowledges in his findings in the instant case, a state can remove its employees from coverage under a Section 218 agreement without suffering consequences under Section 218(g) [the existing termination provision] by reorganizing the employer from one political entity to another, i.e., from a local to a state agency or from one local agency to another.
-Assuming that the former is an employer included in an operative Section 218 agreement and the latter is not, upon the reorganization, the employee group would no longer serve in positions in the retirement system to which the agreement was made applicable and their coverage would therefore cease.11
+As the administrative law judge acknowledges in his findings in the instant case, a state can remove its employees from coverage under a Section 218 agreement without suffering consequences under Section 218(g) [the existing termination provision] by reorganizing the employer from one political entity to another, i.e., from a local to a state agency or from one local agency to another.
+Assuming that the former is an employer included in an operative Section 218 agreement and the latter is not, upon the reorganization, the employee group would no longer serve in positions in the retirement system to which the agreement was made applicable and their coverage would therefore cease.